greenbone/docs/src/faq.md

 installation method to you.

 The development of the Greenbone Community Edition and packaging for a distribution or container image is completely independent.
-Therefore our software provided from these sources may be heavily adjusted, outdated or even completely broken.
-If you have issues with the software please contact the provider of the packages first and create a ticket at their issue tracker.
-How to contact the provider really depends and varies.
+Therefore, our software provided from these sources may be heavily adjusted, outdated or even completely broken.
+If you have issues with the software, please contact the provider of the packages first and create a ticket at their issue tracker.
+How to contact the provider depends and varies.

 We are **not** able to offer any help on updating packages from **any** external source like Kali, Cent OS, Docker Image, .... because we are not aware of their